kl82slo/kl82slo.github.io/_posts/2021-09-15-0008 Qlik - Limit Acces To Data.md

 ];
 {% endhighlight %}

-It just represents groups of filters like in current example user in group 1 can see 001 and 002 in Connecting Column. <br />
+It represents groups of filters like in current example user in group 1 can see 001 and 002 in Connecting Column. <br />
 You will see examples as we proceed.

 <br />